cylc/cylc-flow/doc/src/suite-config.rst

 the right if they are doing anything interesting (submitted, running, failed).

-:ref:`Figure X <fig-namespaces>` illustrates successive expansion of nested task families in the *namespaces* example suite.
+:num:`fig-namespaces` illustrates successive expansion of nested task families in the *namespaces* example suite.

 .. todo::